Blue Theme Orange Theme Green Theme Red Theme

 A Factory Class

 Another pattern is to just move the Factory method into its own class.
 This design would be considered to have a higher level of cohesion because each class has a more specific purpose.
-A high level of cohesion in class design directly correlates with having a more robust, reliable, understandable, reusable and testable code base (in other words, it's a really good idea).
+A high level of cohesion in class design directly correlates with having a more robust, reliable, understandable, reusable, and testable code base (in other words, it's a really good idea).

-Just as a side note: This refactoring is relatively simple using the above code, because we already have seperation of responsibility in each method which is a prime example of how much easier it is to work with methods having distinct responsibilities versus methods that have multiple responsibilities.
+Just as a side note: This refactoring is relatively simple using the above code because we already have a separation of responsibility in each method which is a prime example of how much easier it is to work with methods having distinct responsibilities versus methods that have multiple responsibilities.
 I hope it is clear how much harder it would have been to move our first implementation of the ComplexThing class to the example below.
 We should always be aware of how cohesive our code is because it makes life much easier when requirements start changing, and if we have an end product that has value and any kind of life span, we can almost always count on changes.

 public class ComplexThing